Georgia Bus Accident Lawyer

 School Bus Dangers

-In the United States, there are about 450,000 school buses transporting 23.5 million elementary, middle, and high school students every single day.
+In the United States, there are about 450,000 school buses transporting 23.5 million elementary, middle, and high school students every single day, according to our Toccoa car accident attorneys.
 Often school buses do not have seat belts for the children, which creates a very dangerous situation.
 Due to the sheer volume of school buses, accidents are bound to happen each day.
 While most of the accidents are minor in nature, some accidents are very serious and unfortunately some are even deadly.
+Our Atlanta car accident lawyers can help victims bring a claim for their injuries.

 - There are approximately 360 million bus passengers every single year